 - Spot future direct competitors early, and prevent them from encroaching on your customers

 - Determine the sales and marketing strategy that makes the most sense for your company

 - And, most importantly, understand what it will take to come back stronger from the impacts of the pandemic than your competitors.

 Coach Your Sales Reps to Gather Competitive Intelligence

+An effective competitor analysis doesn’t need to be complicated.
+To gather competitive intelligence, your reps can research direct competitors (and emerging, potential competitors) by using search engines and tools such as Hoovers, LinkedIn, Forrester, and even Google Alerts.
 They can also simply talk to customers and prospects to gather data.
-Any insight your reps can uncover will be helpful to develop your competitive strategy, but coach them to investigate the answers to these 5 questions:
+Any insight your reps can uncover will be helpful to develop your competitive strategy, but coach them to investigate the answers to these five questions: